 Of course many domestic violence incidents go unreported and it’s possible Michael and those at the party would have only reported what happened the night the police showed up, not all of the disturbing behaviors Jan demonstrated in the past.
 In this case, Jan would most likely only face domestic violence vandalism charges, which carry mandatory minimums higher than standard vandalism charges, including at least 3 years of probation, 1 year of battery classes, $500 in fines, a restraining order, mandatory community service and restitution to the victim for the damaged property.

-While the situation in The Office may seem humorous though still disturbing, the reality is that Jan would end up behind bars for what she did to Michael.
-Domestic abuse charges are serious offenses that always require the assistance of a top Vista domestic violence attorney.
+While the situation in The Office between Michael and Jan may seem humorous though still disturbing, the reality is that Jan would end up behind bars for what she did to Michael.
+Domestic abuse charges are serious offenses that always require the assistance of a domestic violence attorney.
 If you have been accused of any of these serious charges, please call (760) 643-4050 to schedule a free initial consultation at Mr. Liss’ office right across the street from the courthouse and jail in Vista.